Types of Cataract Surgery

 There are three major types of cataract surgery, including phacoemulsification, extracapsular cataract extraction, and laser-assisted surgery.

-Phacoemulsification is the other typical method, which uses ultrasound technology to break up the cataract for removal.
+Phacoemulsification is the most typical method, which uses ultrasound technology to break up the cataract for removal.

 Extracapsular cataract extraction removes the clouded lens in one piece through a larger incision.